 Raw Materials Shortages

-- More than thirty percent of manufacturers report that it's more difficult to find talent now than before the COVID-19 pandemic, and nearly eighty percent expect to have trouble attracting talent going forward.
+- More than 30% of manufacturers report that it's more difficult to find talent now than before the COVID-19 pandemic, and nearly 80% expect to have trouble attracting talent going forward.

 - Significant increases in service industry wages (including restaurants) are drawing hourly associates away from manufacturing jobs.

-Freight shortages and pricing, which became challenging in 2020, have increased lead times and cost for many products - especially freight intensive products such as hardscapes, fertilizer and plant material:
+Freight shortages and higher pricing continue to increase lead times and cost for many products - especially freight intensive products such as hardscapes, fertilizer and plant material: